hansroh/skitai/README.rst

 - 0.27 (Apr 2018)

+  - add @app.bearer_handler and @app.bearer_required
+  - add was.mkjwt and was.dejwt
+  - add was.timestamp amd was.uniqid
+  - renamed was.token -> was.mktoken
   - renamed api -> API, for_api -> Fault
   - skitai.use_django_models has been deprecated, use skitai.alias
   - functions are integrated skitai.mount_django into skitai.mount, skitai.alias_django into skitai.alias